 4. Hampton Kitchen Interior Design

 Hampton style presents a light and fresh coastal feel brought about by a refined mix of simplicity and textures.
-A Hampton-style kitchen not only lures visitors into looking at your kitchen but also invites bonding and life into that area.
+A Hampton-style kitchen lures visitors into looking at your kitchen and invites bonding and life into that area.

 Think soft blue and nature for a stunning Hampton style.
-The mixture of straight lines and natural patterns, marble, linen, and wood textures, open light, and fresh neutrals make this style distinctive.
+The mixture of straight lines, natural patterns, marble, linen, wood textures, open light, and fresh neutrals makes this style distinctive.
 It is like living on a calm seaside island.

 The Hampton style hallmarks are white, sand, and neutral shades, as well as fresh coastal colours like blue, navy, grey, green, and some touches of subtle yellow.
-Painting your walls white will depend on the ambiance you want to establish.
+Painting your walls white will depend on the ambience you want to establish.
 You may choose from different tones of white, from the cooler shades (shades closer to blue or grey) to the warmer tones (shades with yellow or brown undertones).
 Think Decorators White by Benjamin Moore for a more relaxed appeal and Earthy Whites for a warmer feel.
-For accent colours, experiment with the darker Navy Blue and the lighter Duck Egg Blue.
-If you want an unconventional HDB kitchen, try smoky greens or neutral teal.
+Experiment with the darker Navy Blue and the lighter Duck Egg Blue for accent colours.
+Try smoky greens or neutral teal if you want an unconventional HDB kitchen.

 Furniture, Appliances, and Decorations